In today’s Open Forum, veteran commenter Arthur in Maine writes in part,

 Is it unethical for the governors of Texas and Florida to be sending illegal immigrants to ostentatiously progressive destinations?

 I think it’s a close question, an ethics final exam-worthy question.
 From a Golden Rule perspective, I don’t even know how to analyze it.
 If you were an illegal immigrant, would you rather be stuck in Florida or, as Arthur in Maine describes it, in the richer, more kindly, needy for gardeners and child-care environs of Martha’s Vineyard, where the Obama roam? [ The Babylon Bee: “Martha’s Vineyard Resident Calls Police To Report A Hispanic In The Neighborhood Not Operating A Leaf Blower.”]
 Clearly Kant would find the tactic unethical: it is using human beings as political pawns and props.
 But John Stuart Mill?
 Boy, I don’t know: this sure looks like an example of a societally beneficial trade-off.
 The hypocrisy of the progressive “open borders” push has been spectacularly exposed: illegal aliens are welcome, as long as they are far, far away.
 After all Donald Trump’s complaints about illegal immigrants were used as proof that he(and all of his supporters too) was a racist and xenophobic by the Axis of Unethical Conduct, the hysterical reactions of the mayors of NYC, D.C. and Chicago were flaming beacons of self-indictment.
-(Update: On the Vineyard, Dukes County Emergency Management officials going as far as to declared the arrival of 50 “migrants” a “humanitarian crisis.”
+(Update: On the Vineyard, Dukes County Emergency Management officials declared the arrival of 50 “migrants” a “humanitarian crisis.”
 Massachusetts has called out the National Guard, 150 strong, of three soldiers for every “undocumented worker.”)
 The initial reaction of the conservative media was, “Why didn’t anyone think of this earlier?”
 Good question.

 Meanwhile, the “mainstream media” segment of the Axis isn’t quite sure how to play (that is, “distort” or “spin”) this In today’s Times is a clickbait headlined op-ed: “The Martha’s Vineyard Migrant Stunt Is Making One Truth About This Country Clear.”
 I expected a diatribe about racism and semi-fascists, but no. The piece doesn’t discuss the factors involved in “the stunt” at all.
 The big truth is that our immigration system is screwed up.
 Gee, ya think?
 What an insight!
 I ran a public policy research project for the U.S. Chamber of Commerce that concluded that 40 years ago.